-- 417 - The device does not have a deployment configuration set.
+- 417 - The device doesn't have a deployment configuration set.

 - 412 - The schema version in the deployment configuration is invalid.

-- 406 - The edge device is offline or not sending status reports.
+- 406 - The IoT Edge device is offline or not sending status reports.

-- 500 - An error occurred in the edge runtime.
+- 500 - An error occurred in the IoT Edge runtime.